Dimitar Kutmanov is a freelance filmmaker currently based in Sofia, Bulgaria.

 In 2014 Dimitar completed a Masters course in Film Directing at Screen Academy Scotland where he wrote and directed a series of short films.
 His graduation film ECCE HOMO has been screened at more than 20 international film festivals and has won awards in Bulgaria, Germany, South Korea and UK.

-Dimitar is currently working on the postproduction of his film BREAD, which is supported by from The Bulgarian National Film Centre and the National Culture Fund.
+Dimitar is currently working on the postproduction of his film BREAD, supported by The Bulgarian National Film Centre and the Bulgarian National Culture Fund.

 Alongside his film projects, Dimitar has been involved in various cultural and educational initiatives.
 He has lead master-classes and given lectures in Bulgaria and abroad.
 Dimitar is a co-founder of cine-feel film academy - an educational initiative aimed at introducing the basics of filmmaking to high-school students in Bulgaria.